mrcs22/Criando-um-Sistema-Banc-rio-com-Python/README.md

 - Deposit money into your account.
 - Withdraw money from your account (limited by daily withdrawal limit and maximum withdrawal amount).
 - View transaction history and current balance.
+- Register a new user.
+- List all users.
+- Register a new account.
+- List all accounts of a user.

 ## Configuration
 You can configure the following parameters in the script:

 - DAILY_WITHDRAWS_LIMIT: Maximum number of withdrawals allowed per day.
 - WITHDRAW_MONEY_LIMIT: Maximum amount that can be withdrawn in a single transaction.
 - OPERATIONS: Mapping of operation types to their display names.